codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] Start Season 2 of Picasso project for fCC7.0

 __Asap:__
+- [ ] Follow through with the wam training (lots of things to practice)
-- [ ] Start thinking about the Landing page project and frame it thight once again (could be wsisnext, or sheroes, NL to come)
+- [ ] fCC Landing page project (could be wsisnext, or sheroes, NL to come, 3 days)
+- [ ] fCC portefolio project
+- [ ] fCC RWD certification
-- [ ] Resume React & finish FCC notes
+- [ ] Resume React & finish fCC notes
 - [ ] Resume React on Scrimba & finish the tutorial and the two projects
 - [ ] Perform the W3C verification on the Survey form project (to be finished)
 - [ ] Track bugs in the Tech doc project
 - [ ] Perform the W3C verification on the Tech doc project + Survey form + Portefolio

-- [ ] Follow through with the Webapp training (lots of things to practice)

 __Ideas to follow-through with:__
 - [ ] Should find this little post-it with nice VSCode shortcuts on it.
 Would be helpful too.